Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked:

-• Adjustable headrest, footrest, and lumbar for dialed-in comfort
+• Adjustable headrest, footrest, and lumbar support

-• Strongest back-support feel in the lineup
+• Strongest back-support feel in the group

-• Built-in charging and storage that reduces clutter
+• Charging and storage reduce clutter nearby

 Who it is best for: